slowernews/wisdom-tldr/README.md

 > *'Use selective honesty and generosity to disarm your victim.' -- Robert Greene (12th law of power)*

-> *'Don't lie to anybody that you are not going to kill.
-Lying is a bad idea.
-The lie is going to burn you.'*

 > *'Put all the meat in the barbecue.' -- Portuguese soccer coach*